 Librarians have their own language and countless acronyms.
 Here are some links and articles to help you learn the jargon of the profession!

-There are several short tutorials and help sheets created at Colorado State University that address Boolean Logic and other helpful steps when searching databases:
+Research Tips & Tricks borrowed from Colorado State University that address Boolean Logic and other helpful steps when searching databases (ex.
+JSTOR) and discovery tools (ex.
+Summon):

 When searching databases, most searchers use "boolean logic" to create searches that try to incorporate as many different ways of describing a subject or concept into one search.